tytydraco/yessleep/out/I_matched_with_a_guy_on_Hinge_who_went_missing_He_just_messaged_me.md

 I knew it was Austin.
 I began to sweat profusely, swiping at my brow.
 Before, a text from Austin gave me butterflies.
 But now, these butterflies had morphed into bats that were draining the blood from my intestines.

-Now, believe me: I considered all the obvious options.
+Believe me: I considered all the obvious options.
 I thought of contacting the police, contacting his family.
 Letting them know I was messaging Austin or at least informing them of his presence on social media.

-No, no, I was being dramatic, right?
+But I was being dramatic, right?
 There had to be a rational explanation for this.
 I had this tendency to downplay the gnawing feeling in my gut; the one you get when something doesn't feel right: intuition.
 This was courtesy of my ex, who instilled this self-doubt and depreciation into me throughout the past 8 years.

 At the time, I concluded that the person I was messaging was not Austin.
 It was the only explanation I could come up with.
 The smallest part of me was so curious about who was on the other side of my phone, who I had been communicating with all this time, that I decided to toy with the idea of playing along, at least for a little while longer.
 I mean, whoever this person was, we were really hitting it off!
 For all I knew, I was being catfished.
 There was no possibility, using all of the logical parts of my brain, that a missing man was messaging me.